PatrickPT/patrickpt.github.io/content/draft/vertex.md

 **TODO: Do i really wanna do this?**

 ## Section 1: Framing ML problems
 ### 1.1 Translating business challenges into ML use cases.
-Considerations include:
 - Choosing the best solution (ML vs. non-ML, custom vs. pre-packaged [e.g., AutoML, Vision API]) based on the business requirements
 - Defining how the model output should be used to solve the business problem
 - Deciding how incorrect results should be handled
 - Identifying data sources (available vs. ideal)

 ### 1.2 Defining ML problems.
-Considerations include:
 - Problem type (e.g., classification, regression, clustering)
 - Outcome of model predictions
 - Input (features) and predicted output format

 ### 1.3 Defining business success criteria.
-Considerations include:
 - Alignment of ML success metrics to the business problem
 - Key results
 - Determining when a model is deemed unsuccessful

 ### 1.4 Identifying risks to feasibility of ML solutions.
-Considerations include:
 - Assessing and communicating business impact
 - Assessing ML solution readiness
 - Assessing data readiness and potential limitations
 - Aligning with Google’s Responsible AI practices (e.g., different biases)

 ## Section 2: Architecting ML solutions
 ### 2.1 Designing reliable, scalable, and highly available ML solutions.
-Considerations include:
 - Choosing appropriate ML services for the use case (e.g., Cloud Build, Kubeflow)
 - Component types (e.g., data collection, data management)
 - Exploration/analysis